Minority Language Policy in China: An Extrapolation

 Torn by spiking suicide rates and ever-increasing gender tensions, Korean society is facing deep-seated challenges.
 For many years, the Democratic Party of Korea has pledged to repair the social fabric and stand on women's side.
 But evidence would suggest otherwise.

-What is happening in East and Southeast Asia?
-October 2020
+Last month in East and Southeast Asia- October 2020

 Former Malaysian prime minister faces jail time due to political scandal